 Any business, regardless of the industry, can engage in a merger or acquisition.
 Whether you are retailing jewelry, office supplies, or website development, you can purchase another business or pool resources with a rival.

 The exception is if you are part of an oligopoly.
-In which case, the deals may fall under antitrust laws.
+In which case, many deals may fall under antitrust laws.
 However, this situation is unlikely, thanks to many eCommerce businesses online sharing the same industry.
 Not every digital storefront will become a corporate giant, even with angel investors and consistent revenue growth.

 The Due Diligence Process

-The due diligence involves executing your goals for a digital transition in line with your acquisition strategy.
+Due diligence involves executing your goals for a digital transition in line with your acquisition strategy.
 You should also optimize the available resources for the process which requires answering questions about the desired results.

 Key Performance Indicators

-You also need to create parameters and key performance indicators, or KPIs, to indicate the business health.
+You also need to create parameters and key performance indicators, or KPIs, to indicate the business’s health.
 These parameters apply during and after the merger or acquisition.
 Sales revenue during a business quarter would be one example of a KPI.

 Another would be monitoring your omnichannel approach and testing its effectiveness with conversions and growing customers.
-With an omnichannel campaign, the customer receives a fully integrated experience when engaging with the eCommerce store.
+With an omnichannel campaign, the customer receives a fully integrated customer experience when engaging with the eCommerce store.
 They receive incentives to build a stronger relationship with your brand.

 Time should be one of your key KPIs.
 Current revenue needs comparison to income in previous periods to measure progress over a year or a quarter.
 For this, you need company history and revenue data, ideally back to your business’s inception.
 Accuracy matters; maintain as much information as possible and organize it according to your analysis parameters.